 Are Neapolitan Mastiffs good guard dogs?

-Yes, Neapolitan Mastiffs are good guard dogs; they are very loyal and protective of their families.
+Neapolitan Mastiffs can be trained to be good guard dogs.
 The Romans bred these dogs to use as war dogs, gladiators and guard dogs.
-Their astounding presence alone makes them ideal for guard duty.
+Their large build and deep, loud bark make them ideal for guard duty.

 What are the most common Neapolitan Mastiff mixes?